 How will the principal evaluation process be managed?
 The principal evaluation process is managed through TalentEd, the VIDE Division of Human Resources performance management system.
 The process, including scheduling, forms, completed documents, and calculations, are in TalentEd.
-More information on TalentEd can be found at the VIDE Employee Effectiveness web portal at http://tle.vide.vi/ or by contacting the VIDE Division of Human Resources staff at evalquestions@doe.vi.
+More information on TalentEd can be found at the VIDE Employee Effectiveness web portal at http://tle.vide.vi/ or by contacting the VIDE Division of Human Resources staff at evalueetions@sttj.k12.vi.

-The Four Practice Measures: How Evidence Is Collected
+The Three Practice Measures: How Evidence Is Collected

 Using multiple measures increases assessment fairness and accuracy.
-The principal evaluation process uses four measures to assess performance on each practice: Observation, Principal Portfolio, School Leadership Time, and VAL-ED survey.
+The principal evaluation process uses three measures to assess performance on each practice: Observation, Principal Portfolio, and School Leadership Time.
 Each measure has been selected for its psychometric rigor, cost, and ease of use by VIDE.
 Table 2 displays the alignment between required principal evaluation measures and the Five Essential Practices of School Leadership Framework.

-Table 2.
 Alignment between the principal evaluation measures and the Five Essential Practices of School Leadership Framework

-FIVE ES FIVE ESSENTIAL PRACTICES OF SCHOOL LEADERSHIP FRAMEWORK
+FIVE ESSENTIAL PRACTICES OF SCHOOL LEADERSHIP FRAMEWORK

 MEASURES Build shared purpose Focus on learning Manage organizational resources Connect with community Lead with integrity

-VAL-ED

 Portfolio

 Observation

 School Leadership Time

 Observation is a formal method of gathering evidence about performance.
 Two formal observations will be completed by the superintendent each academic year.
-Each observation is scored using an observation scoring rubric in the Principal Observation Scoring Form.
-Table 2 shows the alignment between the Five Essential Practices of School Leadership and the observation Scoring rubric.
+Each observation is scored using the Instructional Feedback Observation Scoring Form.
+Table 3 shows the alignment between the Five Essential Practices of School Leadership and the Instructional Feedback Observation Performance Level Rubric.
 The scores from each observation are used in the final principal summative evaluation calculation.
-Refer to the U. S. Virgin Islands Principal Evaluator's Manual for the Instructional Feedback Observation for a detailed explanation of the principal observation procedures and tools.
+Refer to the U. S. Virgin Islands Evaluator's Manual for the Instructional Feedback Observation for a detailed explanation of the principal observation procedures and tools.

-Table 3: Alignment of the Five Essential Practices of School Leadership and the Principal Observation Scoring Rubric
+Alignment of the Five Essential Practices of School Leadership and the Instructional Feedback Observation Performance Level Rubric

-Aligning Aligning Leadership Practice 2: Focus on Learning and Principal Observation Rubric
+Behavioral Indicators for Essential Practice 2: Focus on Learning

-Indicator 2.1A Improve the Instructional Program Indicator 2.1B Improve the Instructional Program Indicator 2.1C Improve the Instructional Program Indicator 2.2 Support Teachers' Development of a Positive
+Indicator of the Instructional Feedback Observation Performance Level Rubric Indicator 2.1A Improve the Instructional Program Indicator 2.1B Improve the Instructional Program Indicator 2.1C Improve the Instructional Program Indicator 2.2 Support Teachers' Development of a Positive Classroom Climate

-Behavioral Indicator Classroom Climate

-1: Evidence Use
+1: Evidence Use 2: Professional

-2: Professional Interactions

-3: Differentiated Questioning
+Interactions 3: Differentiated Questioning

 4: Leading Conversations

 5: Written Feedback

-Aligning Leader rship Practice 3: Manage Organiza ational Systems ar nd Principal Observat ion Rubric
+Behavioral Indicator of the Indicators for Essential Practice 3: Manage Organizational Systems

-Behavioral Indicator Indicator 3.1B Manage the Organization al Structure Indicator 3.1C Manage the Organizational Structure Indicator 3.2A Lead and Develop Personnel Indicator 3.2B Lead and Develop Personnel Indicator 3.2C Lead and Develop Personnel
+Instructional Feedback Observation Performance Level Rubric Indicator 3.1B Manage the Organization al Structure Indicator 3.1C Manage the Organizational Structure Indicator 3.2A Lead and Develop Personnel Indicator 3.2B Lead and Develop Personnel Indicator 3.2C Lead and Develop Personnel

 1: Evidence Use

-2: Professional Interactions 3: Differentiated
+2: Professional Interactions 3: Differentiated Questioning

-Questioning

 4: Leading Conversations

 5: Written Feedback

 Principal portfolio is a principal-generated documentation of performance on each practice that is evaluated annually by the superintendent.
-The principal portfolio includes documentation of the completed PPGP.
+The principal portfolio includes documentation of the completed PGP.
 The portfolio is assembled throughout the academic year and reviewed with the superintendent at the end of the school year, but before the principal's summative evaluation meeting.
 Refer to the U.S. Virgin Islands Principal Portfolio Guidebook for a detailed explanation of portfolio development.